 On March 7, 2022, the Corporation released its inaugural ESG Report summarizing the Corporation's performance on several key environmental, social and governance ("ESG") topics and highlighting the Corporation's commitment to responsible energy development.
-The report provides ESG performance metrics for the 2017 - 2020 calendar years and highlights the Corporation's ESG initiatives including the establishment of an ESG committee (the "ESG Committee"), the Corporation's monetary commitments to various community initiatives in the communities where the Corporation operates, the Corporation's leadership role as a founding member of Project Forest, a non-profit organization committed to planting trees to sequester carbon in Alberta, and the Corporation's building of Canada's first ever renewable diesel facility through Tidewater Renewables.
+The report provides ESG performance metrics for the 2017 - 2020 calendar years and highlights the Corporation's ESG initiatives including the establishment of an ESG committee (the "ESG Committee"), the Corporation's monetary commitments to various community initiatives in the communities where the Corporation operates and the Corporation's building of Canada's first ever renewable diesel facility through Tidewater Renewables.

-On August 16, 2022, the Corporation closed its refinancing plan, consisting of a bought deal equity offering (the "2022 Offering"), a concurrent private placement, and an increase in the size of the Corporation's revolving credit facility, fully funding the repayment of its \$20,000,000 second lien term loan due October 31, 2022 and redemption of its \$125,000,000 senior unsecured notes due December 19, 2022 (the "Refinancing Plan").
+On August 16, 2022, the Corporation closed its refinancing plan, consisting of a bought deal equity offering (the "2022 Offering"), a concurrent private placement, and an increase in the size of the Corporation's revolving credit facility, fully funding the repayment of its \$20 million second lien term loan due October 31, 2022 and redemption of its \$125 million senior unsecured notes due December 19, 2022.

-The 2022 Offering was a distribution of 48,392,000 units ("Units") at a price of \$1.20 per Unit (the "Offering Price") for gross proceeds of \$58,070,400.
+The 2022 Offering was a distribution of 48.4 million units ("Units") at a price of \$1.20 per Unit (the "Offering Price") for gross proceeds of approximately \$58 million.
 Each Unit consisted of one Common Share and one-half of one common share purchase warrant (each whole warrant, a "2022 Offering Warrant").
 Pursuant to the warrant indenture dated August 16, 2022, each 2022 Offering Warrant entitles the holder thereof to acquire one Common Share (a "2022 Offering Warrant Share") at a price of \$1.44 per 2022 Offering Warrant Share until August 16, 2024.

-Concurrently with the 2022 Offering and under the same terms thereof, the Birch Hill Investor Group, Kicking Horse Capital Inc., as manager of KHC SVP I LP, or entities controlled by it (collectively, the "Kicking Horse Investor Group") and certain members of management purchased Units at the Offering Price for aggregate gross proceeds of \$34.5 million on a private placement basis (the "Concurrent Private Placement").
+Concurrently with the 2022 Offering and under the same terms thereof, Birch Hill and certain of its affiliates (the "Birch Hill Investor Group"), Kicking Horse Capital Inc., as manager of KHC SVP I LP, and entities controlled by it (collectively, the "Kicking Horse Investor Group") and certain members of management purchased Units at the Offering Price for aggregate gross proceeds of \$35 million on a private placement basis (the "Concurrent Private Placement").
 In addition, each subscriber was granted an over-allotment option, which was partially exercised on September 16, 2022.
-Pursuant to the over-allotment option, the Birch Hill Investor Group, the Kicking Horse Investor Group and certain members of management subscribed for an additional 3,020,833 Units, increasing total gross proceeds of the Concurrent Private Placement to \$38.1 million.
+Pursuant to the over-allotment option, the Birch Hill Investor Group, the Kicking Horse Investor Group and certain members of management subscribed for an additional 3 million Units, increasing total gross proceeds of the Concurrent Private Placement to \$38 million.

-The Corporation increased the size of its Senior Credit Facility by \$130 million to \$550 million through an expanded syndicate of lenders.
-The Senior Credit Facility's maturity date remains unchanged at August 18, 2024.
+On August 16, 2022, the Corporation increased the size of its Senior Credit Facility by \$130 million to \$550 million through an expanded syndicate of lenders.

-As part of the Concurrent Private Placement, the Corporation entered into a board nomination agreement with the Kicking Horse Investor Group (the "Kicking Horse Board Nomination Agreement") whereby the Corporation agreed to nominate Mr. Thomas P. Dea, or another Kicking Horse Investor Group nominee to the Board, so long as the Kicking Horse Investor Group holds at least 2% of the issued and outstanding Common Shares of the Corporation.
+As part of the Concurrent Private Placement, the Corporation entered into a board nomination agreement with the Kicking Horse Investor Group (the "Kicking Horse Board Nomination Agreement") whereby the Corporation agreed to nominate Mr. Thomas P. Dea, or another Kicking Horse Investor Group nominee, to the Board so long as the Kicking Horse Investor Group holds at least 2% of the issued and outstanding Common Shares of the Corporation.
 Thomas P. Dea joined the Board on August 16, 2022.

-The Kicking Horse Board Nomination Agreement also granted the Kicking Horse Investor Group a participation right to participate in future offerings of Common Shares or securities convertible or exchangeable into equity or voting securities so as to allow the Kicking Horse Investor Group to maintain the percentage ownership interest it had immediately prior to completion of the offering or to acquire a percentage ownership interest in the Common Shares of the Corporation of up to 3.6%.
+The Kicking Horse Board Nomination Agreement also granted the Kicking Horse Investor Group a right to participate in future offerings of Common Shares or securities convertible or exchangeable into equity or voting securities so as to allow the Kicking Horse Investor Group to maintain the percentage ownership interest it had immediately prior to completion of the offering or to acquire a percentage ownership interest in the Common Shares of the Corporation of up to 3.6%.